-Children are entitled to a maximum of 570 hours per year.
-These will usually be offered as 15 hours each week for 38 weeks a year.
+Children are entitled to a maximum of 570 hours per funded year; your child's funded year starts from the funded period after their birthday.
+These hours will usually be offered as 15 hours each week for 38 weeks a year.
 However, the funded early education hours may only be available within set times and sessions so you will need to speak to your childcare provider to see if the hours they offer suit your needs.

 However, you won't be able to:

 - have any time before 6am or after 8pm